GDPR: Don’t let print provide a weak spot

 Print management tools also have a role to play in security.
 Only when you have full visibility of your print and document infrastructure – and what’s going on with it – can you confidently put in place the right controls to protect your business, employees and customer data.

 Printing and data go hand-in-hand – so cyber-security protection is absolutely vital.
-As the new GDPR regulations and punishments draw closer to reality, there has never been a better time to look at print security than right now.
+The new GDPR regulations and punishments are now a reality, so there has never been a better time to look at print security than right now.